Note: Finsemble complements, but does not replace the OpenFin API. Developers retain access to all the full OpenFin API through the "fin" object.

 |Base Client||Common base functions shared across all Finsemble components|

-Once again, Finsemble is built to be extended, but Finsemble's roadmap is a work in progress.
-A diversity of features and new APIs are now on the drawing board, both for our beta release and future releases.
+Finsemble is built to be extended, but Finsemble's roadmap is a work in progress.
+A diversity of features and new APIs are now on the drawing board, for future releases.
 We welcome feedback as we continue to evolve.